Ysabel

 Ysabel is a fantasy novel by Canadian author Guy Gavriel Kay.
 It was first published in January 2007 by Viking Canada.
-It is Kay's first urban fantasy and his first book set outside his fantasied Europe milieux since the publication of his first three novels in the 1980s (The Fionavar Tapestry).
+It is Kay's first urban fantasy and the first book set outside his Europe-styled fantasy milieux since the publication of his first three novels in the 1980s (The Fionavar Tapestry).
 Kay lived in the countryside near Aix-en-Provence, the setting of Ysabel, while he wrote it.
 The story tells of 15-year-old Ned Marriner who discovers his magical heritage while staying with his photographer father in Provence.
 He meets an American exchange student, the two become involved in an ancient "story" of love, sacrifice, and magic unfolding in the present day, which draws in Ned's family and friends.

 Plot summary

 Ned Marriner is in France with his father, Edward, a celebrated photographer who is working on a book about Provence.
 While his father shoots outside the deserted Saint-Sauveur Cathedral, Ned wanders in to look around.
 There he meets Kate Wenger, an American exchange student with a passion for ancient history and an extensive knowledge of the cathedral's past.
 The pair is startled by the appearance of a then-nameless man, who warns them to leave immediately, stating that they "have blundered into the corner of a very old story."
 Ned finds that he is able to sense the man's presence, a power of which he was previously unaware.
 Ned and Kate also notice an ancient carving of a woman on one of the church pillars, which the nameless man claims he created.

 Frightened by the incident, Ned and Kate make plans to meet a few days later.
 Ned goes on a photo-scouting mission with his father's assistants, Greg, Steve, and Melanie, a young woman who is hyper-organized, witty, and well liked by everyone, including Ned.
 They head towards Mont Sainte-Victoire, a much-photographed location made famous by Paul Cézanne.
 But along the way, Ned falls suddenly and inexplicably ill.
 Arriving at the mountain, he is overcome by images of the slaughter that took place there centuries prior, when a Roman general killed thousands of Celts.
 He is rushed back to the team's villa, but once he has travelled only a short distance from the mountain, he recovers completely.
 Ned and Kate meet later that day in a coffee shop to discuss their situation.
 Ned is unnerved by the discovery of his strange abilities, while both are curious to find out more about the nameless man and his "story."
 Unaware that they are being watched by the nameless man, they make plans to meet again in Entremont, an ancient Celtic site, on the Eve of Beltaine.
 Kate leaves, but Ned becomes aware of the nameless man's presence and confronts him.
 The man tells him little, and soon leaves the cafe.
 Outside, however, he is attacked by unnaturally vicious dogs, and Ned steps in to defend him, saving his life.